Business Statistics (BSTA)

 Term Typically Offered: Fall, Spring, Summer

-Prerequisite(s): An ACT math score of 25 or completion of MATH 111.
+Prerequisite(s): An ACT math score of 25 or completion of MATH 111; open to all UofL students who meet the math requirement.

 For class offerings for a specific term, refer to the Schedule of Classes